- 1 1/4 c. durum semolina flour (I didn't have semolina, so I used all-purpose flour)

 - 1/4-1/3 Tomato Juice

 Combine the flour, basil, oil and 1/4 c. tomato juice in a mixing bowl, mixing well.
-Add additional tomato juice 1 tsp at a time as needed. (note, although an egg is pictured below, it is optional!)
+Add additional tomato juice 1 tsp at a time as needed. (note, although

 The dough should be smooth, turn it out onto a floured surface and lightly knead the dough.
 Pasta dough is generally heavier and drier than bread dough.
-Let the dough rest about 10-15 minutes
+Let the dough rest about 10-15 minutes before rolling out.
+(I usually use this time to make another batch of pasta in a different flavor)

 Run the dough through an extruder (either electric or hand cranked) several times until it is quite smooth and holds together well.
 If you do not have an extruder, the dough can be rolled with a rolling pin.
 Be sure to roll it QUITE THIN as it plumps when it cooks and completely changes the texture of the pasta.
-Continue running the dough through the rolling extruder, folding it into 3rds each time until the dough is quite smooth and elastic"y" feeling.
+Continue running the dough through the rolling extruder, folding it into 3rds each time until the dough is quite smooth and

 Once you have a sheet of smooth dough, feed it through the die cutter attachment.
 Once again, this can be done by hand in a floured surface using a pizza cutter.